omerbsezer/Fast-Docker/README.md

 ![image](https://user-images.githubusercontent.com/10358317/113183556-730be680-9254-11eb-8bdd-84c5cf5b86c6.png) (Ref: docker-handbook-borosan)

-- When we create the container from image, in every container, there is an application that is set to run by default app.
+- When we create the container from the image, in every container, there is an application that is set to run by default app.
-    - When this app runs, container runs.
+    - When this app runs, the container runs.
-    - When this default app finished/stopped, container stopped.
+    - When this default app finishes/stops, the container stops.
 - There could be more than one app in docker image (such as: sh, ls, basic commands)
-- When the Docker container is started, it is allowed that a single application is configured to run automatically
+- When the Docker container is started, it is allowed that a single application is configured to run automatically.

 ```
 docker container run --name mywebserver -d -p 80:80 -v test:/usr/share/nginx/html nginx